ElianRemaggi/login-topic-twister/README.md

     Return a List<Player> with all the players.

   /GetPlayerByID/"idPlayer"
+    Return a Player with specific ID from Json files

+  /GetPlayerByIDMongo/"idPlayer"
-    Return a Player with specific ID
+    Return a Player with specific ID from MongoDB